 2.E.1 TSNZ shall organise an annual National District Championship (NDC).
 2.E.2 The NDC shall be contested over 5 Rounds plus Semi Final & Final, on dates as set by Executive.
 2.E.3 Match to be held on Association home range, unless dispensation given to use alternate range.
-2.E.4 Teams shall consist of 18 members in 3 squads - Open = 10, Composite = 5, Junior = 3.
-2.E.5 Course of Fire: Open & Composite Squad 1 x 10 shot + 1 x 20 shot match Junior Squad 2 x 10 shot matches 2.E.6 Points and bonus points awarded as per the rules set down.
+2.E.4 Teams, competitor format, points and bonus points to be managed as per the NDC Rules previously determined by the Executive and published prior to each competition annually.
 2.E.7 The Executive to determine general competition conditions and entry fees.
 2.E.8 Trophies presented to winner of each Division final, Certificates to top 5 shooters in each Division final, and top 3 Juniors.
-2.E.9 Entry forms to be distributed via email.